-When changing gas service, install the proper fittings - DO NOT use adapters.
-The following procedures address the physical changes to the container only.
-For detailed procedures on the decontamination of the container itself, refer to CGA pamphlet C-10 "Changes of Service for Cylinders Including Procedures for Inspection and Contaminant Removal."
+When changing gas service, install proper fittings - DO NOT use adapters.
+The following procedure address the physical changes to the container only.
+For detailed procedures on the decontamination of the container, itself, refer to CGA pamphlet C-10 "Changes of Service for Cylinders Including Procedures For Inspections and Contaminant Removal."